 Cambridgeshire County Council (CCC), as the Highway Authority, is responsible for all street lighting on the public highway and maintains most streetlights (around 52,000) across Cambridgeshire, including illuminated signs and bollards.

-South Cambridgeshire District Council (SCDC), as a permitted lighting authority, has retained responsibility for a small number of lights (around 1800), defined as footway lighting which are generally located in residential areas within a number of villages across South Cambridgeshire.
+South Cambridgeshire District Council (SCDC), as a permitted lighting authority, has retained responsibility for a small range of lights (around 1800), defined as footway lighting which are generally located in residential areas within a number of villages across South Cambridgeshire.
 No new additional footway lighting is provided by the authority.
 For simplicity the service refers to its footway lights as streetlights and will refer to them as such throughout this document.

 Our streetlights are maintained in partnership with Parish Councils and under this partnership arrangement we have a responsibility for maintaining the lights whilst Parish Councils pay for electricity.